HiGoalV/HiGoalVita/README.md

 It delivers a full-stack solution including server, backend services, frontend UI, and asynchronous task pipelines, so users can pose natural-language queries to an LLM and receive answers grounded in their own customer data.

-Originally developed and proven in commercial deployments by the HiGoal team, HiGoalVita is now open-sourced to empower the community with a flexible, production-grade RAG solution.
+Developed and proven in commercial deployments by the HiGoal team, HiGoalVita is now open-sourced to empower the community with a flexible, production-grade RAG solution.
 Our open-source framework is modular and extensible, with native integrations for Relational databases, Vector stores, and other operational modules.

 ---